 Before and After Content

-If Both (Dynamic) or Calendar is selected as the Display Format, a second large text box will appear at the bottom of the form.
-This box can use all the same shortcodes and conditional statements that the Content box uses.
+If Both (Dynamic) or Calendar is selected as the View Format, a second large text box titled “Dynamic Content” will appear below the After Content box.
+The Dynamic Content box can use all the same shortcodes and conditional statements that the Content box uses.
 This box is for the detailed single entry page which will not be repeated.